Saturday opening hours: 1300-2300

 We'd been running this site for about a year when something freaky happened for the first time: a brewery got in touch with us to ask if we could write about them.
 I mean, how could we say no?
 Cloudwater never did that.

 Is it tacky to suggest that Bianca Road's managed to recreate a Peckham bar's vibe in the middle of Bermondsey?
-For a start, it's the first bar I've encountered along the Mile staffed largely by people of colour, all having a ridiculously good time in their jobs - on the afternoon we visit, they're grooving along to Sylvester's Do You Wanna Funk, but not so much that they stop paying attention to customers who need beer.
+For a start, it's the first bar we've encountered along the Mile staffed largely by people of colour, all having a ridiculously good time in their jobs - on the afternoon we visit, they're grooving along to Sylvester's Do You Wanna Funk, but not so much that they stop paying attention to customers who need beer.
 The beers they brew on the premises have quite a bit of cheeky wit to them: like their blood orange IPA called LA Bloods, or a cinnamon and ginger milkshake IPA titled Lake Shake.
-You could easily settle in here for an extended run through their half a dozen or so taps, which makes it a good thing that a friendly Italian street food van is parked conveniently outside.
+You could easily settle in here for an extended run through their half a dozen or so taps, which makes it a good thing that a friendly street food van is parked conveniently outside (only on Sundays, though).

-Like I said, we've been running this site for a year.
-During that time, Bianca Road and Cloudwater are the two main new bars to have opened in that time, and it strikes me they feel like the Bermondsey Beer Mile's next generation: picking up the things that made the original bars so successful, but doing them with a lighter touch and a greater degree of style (or funk, if you must).
-As a new addition to the route, Bianca Road can be a little quiet at times, but by the time we left it was holding a decent sized crowd of happy punters.
-It deserves to be like that all the time.
+Like I said, when this bar opened in 2019 we'd been running this site for a year.
+Bianca Road and Cloudwater were the two main new bars to have opened in that time, and to us they felt like the Bermondsey Beer Mile's next generation: picking up the things that made the original bars so successful, but doing them with a lighter touch and a greater degree of style (or funk, if you must).
+We haven't been in there properly for a little while, but whenever we've passed it it seems to be doing well, so we should remedy that in a future update.